kairosity/mp3-snapathon/README.md

 - Allowing admins to leave a note attached to user profiles, this way warnings for bad conduct could be introduced.
 - Allowing admins to manually select different competition themes.

+## Form Behaviour

+There seems to be some misfiring on the Materialize forms.
+The behaviour is very unpredictable, occurs once in maybe 20 uses of a form, and it's hard to pinpoint exactly what's causing it.
+My best guess would be that it has something to do with the CSP, and not allowing inline styles.
+It may be having a strange interaction with the Materialize code.
+However, as it is not an application breaking error, and as the CSP is an important security feature for a data-centric application, I am happy to leave it for the time being.

 <br>

 #### __back to [contents](#table-of-contents)__
 <br>

 # Attribution